splunk/public-o11y-docs/gdi/monitors-cloud/kong.rst

 Metrics
 -------

-For the complete list of metrics provided by the integration, refer to :new-page:`Kong Docs on Prometheus <https://docs.konghq.com/hub/kong-inc/prometheus>`.
+For the complete list of metrics provided by the integration, refer to :new-page:`Kong Docs <https://docs.konghq.com/hub/kong-inc/prometheus>` on Prometheus.

 Notes
 ~~~~~